TravelModellingGroup/Documentation/tmg-documentation/1.6/gtamodel/user_guide/scenarios/employment.md

 ratios within `EmpOccRates`, for example if you are transforming a TAZ into a large shopping mall from an old industrial facility you will want to change the employment-occupation rates to include more sales instead of manufacturing.

+> [!WARNING]
+> If you are adding employment to a zone that previously had no employment
+> it is good practice to make sure that your EmpOccRates file(s) have an entry for that zone with a distribution.
+> TMG's default is to use the planning districts average employment for zones with less than
+> 20 records from the travel survey.
+>
+> *If no entry has a non-zero value, no employment will be assigned to the zone.*

 This still leaves the question of what to do with the Truck model inputs.
 On the employment side we can apply some rates based on the changes made to `TotalEmploymentByZone.csv`.
 The establishment files however are another story, they do not increase linearly with population.
 TMG is currently exploring the topic however, for the meantime it is most common to